-- Prepare the next generation of leaders in health informatics dedicated to integrity, ethics, intellectual curiosity, and lifelong professional development.
+- Learn alongside the next generation of leaders in health informatics dedicated to integrity, ethics, intellectual curiosity, and lifelong professional development.

 - Support patient safety, improved outcomes, and quality care through effective and efficient use of health information technology and investigation of new informatics tools and techniques.